lapingenieur/mancho.sh/docs/config.md

 ### List of the environment variables you may want to change :

->   Note : you need to define these variables using the 'export' command in most shells (see your shell's manual at 'evironment variables')
+>   Note : you need to define these variables using the `export` command in most shells (see your shell's manual at 'evironment variables')

 | NAME :           | DESCRIPTION :              | VALUES :                  | Example :                                    | Example explaination :          |
 |------------------|----------------------------|---------------------------|----------------------------------------------|---------------------------------|